 The structure of the film is good and both the camera work (by John F. Seitz, Sunset Boulevard) and music score (by Victor Young, For Whom the Bells Toll) are excellent.
 Seitz, in particular, should be commended for giving the movie a dense visual texture — aesthetically speaking, this is a rather interesting movie.

 Robinson’s superb performance is the main reason to watch this intriguing film, though.
 He is terrific as a man destroyed by guilt.
 He narrates beautifully too.

 Lovely Gail Russell (Angel and The Badman) is also excellent as the woman Robinson is trying to save.
 John Lund (A Foreign Affair) is a bit overshadowed by both Robinson and Russell.
-Character actor William Dearest (Hail The Conquering Hero and The Miracle of Morgan’s Creek) plays a cynical and skeptical police detective.
+Character actor William Dearest (The Miracle of Morgan’s Creek) plays a cynical and skeptical police detective.
 The fine supporting cast also includes.
 Jerome Cowan (Mr. Skeffington), Richard Webb (Out of the Past), and Virginia Bruce (Born to Dance).

 Conclusions & Final Thoughts:

 Unfortunately, this Paramount production has fallen into public domain hell so the print is not very good.
 Good luck finding an acceptable print.
 Night Has a Thousand Eyes is an excellent thriller that deserves to be better known — it contains one of Robinson’s best if little seen performances.
 B&W, 81 minutes, Not Rated.